ramkumarpj/belly-button-challenge/README.md

 The OTU bar chart displays top 10 OTUs of the test subject selected.

 ### Bubble Chart
-The bubbile chart displays the entire OTU dataset with OTU frequency determining the bubble size.
+The bubbile chart displays the entire OTU dataset of a test subject, with OTU frequency determining the bubble size.

 ## Files